This year Tet begins Friday February 16, 2018.

 Tet, or Tet Nguyen Dan to give the festival its full name, is the most important festival in the Vietnamese calendar.
-Tet is celebrated on the first day in the Lunar calendar.
+Wondering what food to eat for Tet?
+It is celebrated on the first day in the Lunar calendar.
 The festival usually lasts up to seven days in late January or early February.

 While it may not be as commonly known as the Chinese New Year, this festival is celebrated by millions every year.
 It’s a time to show appreciation to ancestors and spending time with family is very important.

 Like all great festivals there are many foods that have a significance at this time of year, which is the most fun of any holiday.
 Here are 23 delicious foods you will find in many Vietnamese homes during Tet.